Annie Henrietta Yule: Horse breeding

 Lady Yule was more hands-on in the breeding farm she set up with her daughter at their home.
 They bred prize-winning cattle, and in 1925 turned their attention to Arabian horses.
 The Hanstead Stud became of national and international significance, "second only in importance to" Crabbet Arabian Stud.
 She showed more kindness to animals than to people, equipping her stables with mechanical drinking-troughs but expecting her staff to abstain from alcohol, as she did herself (although she was a heavy smoker).

 In 1927, she purchased Balaton Lodge, a racing stable in Newmarket, the centre of thoroughbred breeding.
 In 1947, she handed that property over to the Veterinary Educational Trust (later the Animal Health Trust), and, in 1956, Gladys made it an outright gift.

 Posthumously named after her, the Gladys Yule Surgical Wing, with cutting-edge facilities to anesthetise horses, was opened by the Queen in 1961.
 The Trust was based at Balaton until 1999.
 The lodge and stable courtyard have been renovated, and are now separate dwellings.

 Death

 Lady Yule died at her home on 14 July 1950, aged 75.
 She left £523,198 16s.
 7d. to her daughter, an amount equivalent to £18,330,000.00 in 2022.
 Her only child, Gladys, survived her by seven years.

+According to Filmink "she was involved in British National for fourteen years and it made scores of movies, most quite watchable, some of them classics (Contraband, One of Our Aircraft is Missing, Pimpernel Smith, Love on the Dole).
+Her involvement in the film industry might have been an indulgence, but she ran a studio as a proper business.
+She lost money on the enterprise, but many people do, and she hung in there."